-The Michigan State College Library contains 543,000 volumes available to faculty and staff members.
-Most of these books are shelved on the six tiers of steel stacks in the west wing of the main building, located near Beaumont Tower.
+The Michigan State College Library contains 614,301 volumes available to faculty and staff members.
+Most of these books are shelved on the six tiers of steel stacks in the west wing of the main building.
 Access to these stacks is by way of the main circulation desk on the second floor.
-Faculty and staff members may be required to present their identification cards before being admitted to the stacks.
+Faculty and graduate students are required to present their identification cards before being admitted to the stacks.
+Brief case inspection is required on leaving.

 The Library Annex is located in the old Physics Building directly across the circle drive from the main building.
-The Annex contains more than 4,400 titles of periodicals currently received, Federal and State documents, and reading rooms.
-Lanterns for reading microfilm are located in rooms on the ground floor of the Annex.
+The Annex contains more than 4,700 titles of periodicals currently received, Federal documents, and reading rooms.
+Lanterns for reading microfilms are located in rooms on the ground floor of the Annex.
 The Assigned Reading Room is also maintained in the Annex.